 For most people, there will be some delay between when they decide to become parents and when they become parents.
 For example, donor agreements, medical procedures, background checks, and wait times for agency approvals or matching with birth parents can all lengthen the process.
 Think about how these types of delays might affect your timeline.

-If you're transgender and hormones or surgery are part of your gender affirmation plan, talk with your doctor.
+If you're transgender or gender-diverse and hormones or surgery are part of your gender affirmation plan, talk with your doctor.
 You can store eggs or sperm for future use.
-But it's best to do it before you start a medical or surgical transition.
+But it's best to do it before you start gender-affirming medical or surgical treatment.

 There will probably be some costs involved.
 They could be things like medical costs for procedures.
 Or they could be fees paid to donors, lawyers, or agencies.
 Expenses can vary widely based on the path you choose.
 So know ahead of time what costs may be involved for you.
 Then you can plan for them.

 Different areas may have different levels of protections for LGBTQ2S+ parents.
 For example, you may live somewhere where same-sex couples who are married can both be named on a child's birth certificate.
 But this may not mean that both people have legal rights to the child.

 Or you may live somewhere that doesn't prohibit LGBTQ2S+ people from adopting or fostering a child.
 But it might still allow agencies to discriminate based on religious beliefs.

 The Canada Labour Code protects your right to maternity or parental leave.
 Visit www.canada.ca/en/employment-social-development/services/labour-standards/reports/maternity-leave.html for more information.
 Ask your employer how it applies to you.